raahu1l/Breakmyguard/README.md

 ## 🧠 Original Work & License

 Break My Guard is an original game concept and implementation.
 This repository represents the first public release of the project.

 ---

+Developed with the assistance of AI tools to accelerate development, debugging, and system design.

+---